cavalrytactics/securethebox-client-legacy/src/app/main/documentation/material-ui-components/components/click-away-listener/click-away-listener-es.md

 {{"demo": "pages/components/click-away-listener/ClickAway.js"}}

 Notice that the component only accepts one child element.
-You can find a more advanced demo on the [menu documentation section](/components/menus/#menulist-composition).
+You can find a more advanced demo on the [Menu documentation section](/components/menus/#menulist-composition).